We live in an era of true technology paradox: Business leaders can’t delegate IT oversight—but few executives want to become IT experts.

 The C-level leader’s path to success has changed.
 Different times, and different circumstances, require different leadership skills.
 Today executives must focus on technology in a way previous generations of leaders never did.
-Instead of relegating all things technology to an I.T. manager, executives are now responsible for rewiring business legacies for digital success.
+Instead of relegating all things technology to an IT manager, executives are now responsible for rewiring business legacies for digital success.
+This has caused many businesses to add CIO or CTO roles to their executive teams; however, not all small-and-medium businesses have the budget to add these roles.
+Even still, organizations must embrace the fact that technology is no longer a small part of the larger organizational framework – it is an essential ingredient to business success.

 The modern executive and technology

 Technology departments aren’t parochial and rigid anymore.
-At today’s most successful growth-oriented organizations, in fact, C-level leaders make and understand I.T. decisions.
-They need to respond quickly to new challenges, often adopting real-time solutions to ever-expanding opportunities.
+In today’s most successful growth-oriented organizations, in fact, C-level leaders make and understand IT decisions.
+They need to respond quickly to new challenges, often adopting real-time solutions to ever-expanding opportunities – which was exacerbated by the 2020 pandemic.
+Technology is an integral part of business operations – from security to collaboration tools, and now remote work capabilities, every part of your business involves technology in some way.

-Tomorrow’s leaders need to operate in an environment of heightened uncertainty—and quickly.
+As we have seen with the 2020 pandemic, tomorrow’s leaders must operate in an environment of heightened uncertainty—and quickly.
 The leadership competencies required to lead successfully throughout the next decade prioritize lateral thinking, agility, cultural understanding, and even emotional intelligence.
-Innovative growth isn’t a tech-only game, anymore.
+Innovative growth isn’t a tech-only game.
 It’s a comprehensive ideology that combines digital expertise and classic business tactics.